Comparison note

 Shoes are about profile

-With shoes, shape is central.
-Side view, toe box, outsole height, and overall balance matter immediately.
-That means footwear decisions benefit from visual category comparison sooner than many users expect.
+With shoes, shape comes first.
+Side view, toe box, outsole height, and overall balance matter right away.

 Bags are about use case and structure

-Bags ask a more functional question.
-The opening, carry style, capacity, and hardware tone affect daily usefulness.
-A bag that looks attractive in a row of links may still be the wrong size or wrong carry logic.
+Bags are more practical.
+Opening, carry style, capacity, and hardware all affect daily use.
+A bag can look good in a saved row and still be the wrong size.

 Clothing is about role, fit, and layering

-Clothing works best when users first decide what role the item plays in the wardrobe.
-Only after that should they compare drape, fabric, and silhouette.
-A jacket should not be judged with the same lens as a pair of pants or a knit.
+Clothing gets easier when you decide the item’s role first.
+After that, compare drape, fabric, and silhouette.
+A jacket should not be judged the same way as pants or a knit.

 Better comparison starts with better separation